 The Project is based on the extraction of hypersaline groundwater from beneath the salt lake systems.
 It particularly targets the basal palaeochannel aquifers that are likely to have a significantly higher hydraulic conductivity and specific yield than the other layers in the profile.
-Thus, the test bores will be established to extract water from the underlying coarser layers.
+However, brine abstraction by superficial channels on the salt lake also forms part of the Project.

 A number of piezometers will be established around the test bores selected for extended pump testing.
 These will serve to monitor the propagation of drawdown within the aquifer.
 It is anticipated that the target aquifer will behave as a confined or semi-confined aquifer.
-One of the identified risks is that dewatering of the palaeochannel aquifer will lead to increased recharge from any perched systems located higher in the profile.
-Of particular interest are locations where perched aquifers are likely to exist, such as in calcrete areas and gypsiferous dune areas around the lakes.
-One of these areas will be targeted to determine whether pumping of the deeper aquifer has any impact on the perched layers above.
+A trial project will be undertaken that involves the pumping of 4-6 test bores to supply trial ponds (Advisian 2017a).